-The government is providing funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding.
+The government agreed to provide funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding. this has since been extended in 2020 and 2021.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 Prior to 2017 each school received £8,000 plus an extra £5 per pupil each year.
-From 2017 this amount has been raised to £16,000 per year plus £10 per pupil.
-This means Ennerdale Primary will receive £16480 for the 2017-2018 school year.
+From 2017 this amount was been raised to £16,000 per year plus £10 per pupil.
+This means Ennerdale Primary will receive £16600 for the 2020-2021 school year.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding

 Schools have to spend the sport funding on improving their provision of PE and sport, but will have the freedom to choose how they do this.
 At Ennerdale School we have always been committed to providing our children with excellent sporting provision, and with this additional funding we aim to build on this further, ensuring every child benefits in some way.

 So far this year, we have used our money to hire coaches for cricket, hockey, football and rugby which have enabled all children to develop their skills in these sports and for some of them to take part in inter-school tournaments in each of these disciplines.
 For 2020-21 will continue to use the money for these sports but will also tbuild on new activities such as climbing, squash and yoga.

 We have employed support staff for additional hours to work alongside coaches and to enable the KS2 children to be taught in 2 cohorts of Y3/4 and Y5/6.
 These support-staff are developing their skills as they work alongside the coaches to enable the school to continue these sports once the funding has been removed.